 The CEI Hub serves as the meeting space for these student organizations, and the DEI further facilitates their success by providing financial and logistical support to students seeking to travel to their organization’s regional and national conferences.
 The Assistant Dean for Diversity also provides oversight for the Joint Student Engineering Society (JSES) council, which consists of the leadership of approximately 30 student engineering organizations.

-Personal and professional development programming is closely coordinated with our core engineering student groups (SWE, NSBE, SHPE, oSTEM, SAME, SASE) to support the growth of our students.
-While specific activities vary from year to year, they generally include: networking and mentorship opportunities through sponsored events that bring alumni and industry partners to campus; workshops on topics such as mental health, stress management, and resiliency; opportunities to give back to the community, such as by participating in outreach to regional K-12 school; and opportunities to mentor incoming freshman and transfer students.
-In addition, we support workshops provided by colleagues including mock interviews, resume building workshops, leadership training, and advice on financial planning.
+DEI professional development programming is closely coordinated with our core engineering student groups (SWE, NSBE, SHPE, oSTEM, SAME, SASE) to support the growth of our students.
+While specific activities vary from year to year, they generally includes travel support for students to attend regional and national conferences, as well as networking and mentorship opportunities through sponsored events that bring alumni and industry partners to campus.

 We offer workshops on mental health, stress management, and resiliency, as well as a for-credit seminar on Mindfulness and Wellness in Engineering (ENGIN 391W).
 As a campus, UMass Amherst is committed to student health and well-being.
 We are a Jed Foundation (JED) campus and have signed the Okanagan Charter: An International Charter for Health Promoting Universities and Colleges.
 JED works to ensure that schools have extensive systems in place to prioritize student mental health, and the Okanagan Charter calls on campuses to embed health into all aspects of campus culture, integrating physical, mental, spiritual, and social well-being.